The sysadmin that watches your entire infrastructure 24/7

 "Pulse is by far the best way to monitor my Proxmox hosts in a single dashboard."

-"No overwhelming metrics nobody cares about.
-Just CPU, memory, disk — simple and easy."
+"No overwhelming metrics that nobody cares about.
+Just CPU, memory, and disk.
+Simple and easy."

 "I wanted to try Pulse and instantly fell in love with it once installed."